Announcements

 The Expected Time to Credential is the published length of your program by SUNY Delhi.
 For example, an associate's degree is 2 years and a bachelor’s degree is 4 years.

-For students who are already enrolled, starting July 1, 2026, the legacy exception looks at how long the student is expected to need to finish their program.
+For students who were enrolled in Spring 2026, starting July 1, 2026, the legacy exception looks at how long the student is expected to need to finish their program.
 This expected time is whichever of the following is shorter:

 - Three academic years (as defined in federal regulations), OR